-- In most children with suspected or diagnosed ASD, families should be counseled about the capabilities of current genetic testing and testing or referral to a geneticist should be offered.
+- 13. In most children with suspected or diagnosed ASD, families should be counseled about the capabilities of current genetic testing and testing or referral to a geneticist should be offered.
 [PO] - 14.
 Chromosomal microarray(CMA) is currently recommended as the first line genetic testing to identify genetic associations with ASD.
-Genetic abnormalities may be identified in up to 30% of children with ASD using this technology, although not all are etiologic.
-[E] - CMA is recommended so appropriate counseling can be provided regarding recurrence risk and associated conditions.
-[E] - Genetic abnormalities are found by CMA in children with both lower and higher cognitive abilities, but are more likely to be identified in the presence of dysmorphic features, seizures, or macrocephaly.
-[E] - A positive family history may increase the likelihood of finding heritable genetic differences.
+Genetic abnormalities may be identified in up to 30% of children with ASD using this technology, although not all are etiologic. - CMA is recommended so appropriate counseling can be provided regarding recurrence risk and associated conditions. - Genetic abnormalities are found by CMA in children with both lower and higher cognitive abilities, but are more likely to be identified in the presence of dysmorphic features, seizures, or macrocephaly. - A positive family history may increase the likelihood of finding heritable genetic differences.
 [E] - 15.
 DNA testing for Fragile X syndrome is recommended at least in boys with ASD to provide: - Appropriate counseling regarding recurrence risk and associated conditions. - Fragile X syndrome is less likely to be found in children with ASD with typical cognitive abilities. - Fragile X syndrome is significantly less likely to be associated with ASD in girls.
 It should be considered in the evaluation of a girl if there are male relatives with intellectual disability.
 [E]

-Table 4.1 Medical Conditions and Syndromes Associated with ASD
+Table 5.1 Medical Conditions and Syndromes Associated with ASD

 This table includes medical and behavioral health conditions seen more frequently in children with ASD than in the general population.

-Head Macrocephaly
+Head: Macrocephaly

-Ears Hearing loss
+Ears: Hearing loss

-Mouth Dental decay
+Mouth: Dental decay

-GI Food selectivity
+GI: Food selectivity

 Constipation

-Neurologic Seizures
+Neurologic: Seizures

 Intellectual disabilities

-Behavioral symptoms attributed to hyper and hyposensitivity to sensory stimuli
+Behavioral symptoms attributed to hyper and hyposensitivity to sensory

+Iedical Conditions and Syndromes Associated with ASD stimuli

+Behav

-Behavior Sleep onset and maintenance
+Sleep onset and maintenance

 Attention Deficit Hyperactivity Disorder

 Anxiety and mood regulation disorders

 Pica

 Wandering

-Genetic disorders associated with ASD include Copy number variants (CNVs-novel mutations)
+Gene tic disorders associated with ASD include:

+Copy number variants (CNVs-novel mutations)

 Fragile X syndrome

 Down syndrome

 Angelman syndrome (15 q 11)

 Isodicentric duplication of chromosome 15

 PTEN abnormalities (Bannayan Riley Ruvalcaba syndrome)

 Rett Syndrome

 Smith Lemli Opitz syndrome

 Smith Magenis syndrome

 Tuberous Sclerosis

 Velocardiofacial syndrome (22q-)

 William syndrome

+oolic disorders associated with ASD:

+Phenylketonuria

+- : Smith Lemli Opitz syndrome

+Prena tal Infections associated with ASD:

+- Rubella

+- ( Cytomegalovirus

+semental and proposal according with ACD.

+onmental and prenatal associations with ASD:

+Advanced maternal and paternal age

+Maternal medication use: valproic acid, thalidomide, misoprostol

+- 1 Prematurity

+Enviro onmental and prenatal associations that need replication:

+Maternal obesity, metabolic syndrome

+Selective serotonin reuptake inhibitor exposure (SSRI)